pololu/p-star-examples/led-strip-ws2812b.X/README.md

 ## Example uses

 This app can be expanded to show custom patterns on your LED strip.
-You could add buttons or other controls to adjust the colors on the LED strip.
+You could add buttons or other controls to adjust the patterns on the LED strip.

 The code in this example shows how to use the P-Star to do precise I/O using bit-banging and assembly code.